spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 For Spack to use external Intel compilers, you must tell it both *where* to find them and *when* to use them.
-The present section documents the "where" aspect, involving ``compilers.yaml`` and, sadly, long absolute paths.
+The present section documents the "where" aspect, involving ``compilers.yaml`` and, in most cases, long absolute paths.
-The "when" aspect actually relates to `route 3`_ and requires explicitly stating a compiler component (in the form ``foo %intel``) when installing client packages or altering Spack's compiler default in ``packages.yaml``.
+The "when" aspect actually relates to `route 3`_ and requires explicitly stating the compiler as a spec component (in the form ``foo %intel`` or ``foo
+%intel@compilerversion``) when installing client packages or altering Spack's compiler default in ``packages.yaml``.
-See section `<Selecting Intel Compilers_>`_ for details.
+See section `Selecting Intel compilers <Selecting Intel compilers_>`_ for details.

 To integrate a new set of externally installed Intel compilers into Spack follow section
 :ref:`Compiler configuration <compiler-config>`.
-Briefly, set up your environment like you would if you were to use these compilers normally, i.e., typically by a `module load ...` or a shell `source` command, then use `spack compiler find` to create a new section in the appropriately scoped ``compilers.yaml`` file.
+Briefly, prepare your shell environment like you would if you were to use these compilers normally, i.e., typically by a ``module load ...`` or a shell ``source ...`` command, then use ``spack compiler find`` to make Spack aware of these compilers.
+This will create a new entry in a suitably scoped and possibly new ``compilers.yaml`` file.
+You could certainly create such a compiler entry manually, but this is error-prone due to the indentation and different data types involved.

-Be aware that the Intel compilers need and use GCC to provide certain functionality, notably to support C++.
-The  system's default ``gcc`` command is normally queried for such needs.
-To alter the GCC integration, modify the ``compilers.yaml`` entry by one of the following means:
+The Intel compilers need and use the system's native GCC compiler (``gcc`` on most systems, ``clang`` on macOS) to provide certain functionality, notably to support C++.
+To provide a different GCC compiler for the Intel tools, or more generally set persistent flags for all invocations of the Intel compilers, locate the ``compilers.yaml`` entry that defines your Intel compiler, and, using a text editor, change one or both of the following:

-* add a gcc module to the list at the ``modules:`` tag, or
+1. At the ``modules:`` tag, add a ``gcc`` module to the list.
-* add ``cflags:``, ``cxxflags:``, and ``fflags:`` tags under the ``flags:`` tag,
+2. At the ``flags:`` tag, add ``cflags:``, ``cxxflags:``, and ``fflags:`` key-value entries.

-as detailed with examples under
+Consult the examples under
+:ref:`Compiler configuration <compiler-config>`
+and
 :ref:`Vendor-Specific Compiler Configuration <vendor-specific-compiler-configuration>` in the Spack documentation.
+When done, validate your compiler definition by running ``spack compiler info intel@compilerversion``.

-There is also an advanced third option:
+Be aware that both the ``gcc`` integration and persistent compiler flags can also be affected by an advanced third option:

-* the modulefile that provides the Intel compilers for you could, for the benefit of users outside of Spack, explicitly integrate a specific ``gcc`` version via compiler flag environment variables or (hopefully not) via a sneaky extra ``PATH`` addition.
+3. A modulefile that provides the Intel compilers for you could, for the benefit of users outside of Spack, implicitly integrate a specific ``gcc`` version via compiler flag environment variables or (hopefully not) via a sneaky extra ``PATH`` addition.

-.. tip:: Visit section `Selecting Intel Compilers`_ to learn how to tell Spack to use the newly configured compilers.
+Next, visit section `Selecting Intel Compilers`_ to learn how to tell Spack to use the newly configured compilers.

 """"""""""""""""""""""
 Integrating libraries